 Because profitable trading rules require a sufficiently large number of traded securities at the moment of time, we do not limit our examination to the game samples analyzed in the previous section as they cannot provide more than one or only a few games in a given week.
 We rather consider two large groups of games.
-The first group contains all home games, motivated by the strong impact of games played in the sponsored stadium.
-The second group contains all home games whose outcome is most unpredictable ex ante.
-We consider this group because any outcome in these games, win or loss, contains some element of news that can lead to sharper stock market reaction.
-We classify games as unpredictable if the betting spread for the game score is no higher than 3 points in absolute value.13
+The first group contains all home games, capturing the general impact of games played in sponsored stadiums.
+The second group contains the home games whose outcome is most unpredictable ex ante.
+The motivation for this distinction is that any outcome in unpredictable games, win or loss, provides some element of news that can lead to sharper stock market reaction.
+We therefore include in this group only games with very low betting spreads, 3 points and lower in absolute value.

 We examine the performance of the following long-short investment strategy.
 Every week during the NFL season we form a value-weighted portfolio of buying the stocks of all sponsoring companies whose teams won that week and selling the stocks of all sponsoring companies whose teams lost that week.
 We hold this portfolio from the second trading day after the game until the fifth trading day.
 Table 8 shows the portfolios' mean excess weekly returns (in excess of the risk-free rate) and alphas from factor models over the years 1997-2013.
 The CAPM one-factor model uses the market factor.
-The three factors in the 3-factor model are the Fama and French (1993) factors.
-The 4- and 5-factor models include the Fama-French factors augmented with momentum and reversal factors.
-All returns and alphas are in percent per week.
+The three factors in the 3-factor model are the Fama and French (1993)